nhsconnect/gpconnect/pages/integration/integration_cross_organisation_audit_and_provenance.md

 }
 ```

-{% include important.html content="Whilst the use of a JWT and the claims naming is inspired by the [SMART on FHIR](https://github.com/smart-on-fhir/smart-on-fhir.github.io/wiki/cross-organizational-auth) the GP Connect programme hasn't commit to using the SMART on FHIR specification." %}
+{% include important.html content="Whilst the use of a JWT and the claims naming is inspired by the [SMART on FHIR](https://github.com/smart-on-fhir/smart-on-fhir.github.io/wiki/cross-organizational-auth) the GP Connect programme hasn't committed to using the SMART on FHIR specification." %}

-Where the Practitioner has both a local system role as well as a Spine RBAC role, then the Spine RBAC role SHALL be supplied
+Where the Practitioner has both a local system role as well as a Spine RBAC role, then the Spine RBAC role **MUST** be supplied

-### Example Code ###
+### Example code ###

 #### C# ####